smrksn/Project-RED/README.md

 ## Project's Overview:
 This project's core objective is to develop a Response Map for aiding Response Management teams post-earthquakes.
 Currently, the delayed acquisition of reliable satellite data, taking 24 to 36 hours, poses a critical challenge.
 The Response Map seeks to substantially reduce this timeframe, offering an immediate estimation of affected buildings based on their structural properties.
 This swift response enhances post-earthquake assessment efficiency, facilitating timely decision-making for response teams.
 Simultaneously, the project lays the groundwork for a prospective GIS database.
 Paired with ground acceleration records, this database is poised to efficiently produce Risk Response Maps for seismic event-impacted regions.
-### Context Note
+### Context and Copyright
-With a specific focus on the Turkey–Syria seismic events of February 6, 2023, this initiative is part of CORE Studio's emphasis on Earthquake Resilience and Recovery.
-The course urges Building Technologists to comprehend this global challenge and develop practical solutions for future scenarios.
+This project, focusing on the Turkey–Syria seismic events of February 6, 2023, is an integral part of CORE Studio's dedication to Earthquake Resilience and Recovery.
+Aligned with the Master's in Building Technology coursework at TU Delft, it challenges Building Technologists to grapple with global challenges and craft practical solutions for future scenarios.

+All rights, including intellectual property, are credited to Delft University of Technology (TU Delft).
+Proper attribution to the original creators is mandatory for any use of the material.

 ### Current Limitations
 The project envisions the development of a country-specific extensive database, integrating three critical structural variables for evaluating structural integrity after induced earthquakes.
 However, these types of databases are currently in a conceptual stage and not widely implemented.
 To address this limitation, users can generate their own database through the **Structural Analysis** approach.
 This database accommodates nine different buildings or three main archetypes parametrically altered.
 Users can then leverage the structural analysis outputs in the **Simulation Tool**, which aligns with seismic engineering principles and national/international design codes.